Spain

 This is gravel riding for experienced riders.

-The gravel trails will be predominantly loose in nature and can include sections of much larger pebbles/small rocks.
-You will definitely need to pick your line carefully.
+The gravel trails will be demanding in nature and can include sections of much larger pebbles/small rocks.
+You will need to pick your line carefully.

 Traction may be difficult on climbs and descents can be loose and a little sketchy at times.